uc-data-services/dlab-sql-spr16/Part1.md

 ```

 ## Queries
-* Data queries require at least two component, SELECT and FROM
+* Data queries require at least two components, SELECT and FROM
 * For example, all the data in Players can be retrieved like this:
 ```sql
 SELECT *